techieareef/geofence/README.md

 # GeoFence

-Geo Fence is an cross plaotform application developed in Flutter-Dart supporting language.with this application user can able to caliculate the area of the land by walking around the boundaries.
+Geo Fence is an cross plaotform application developed in Flutter-Dart supporting language.
+With this application user can able to calculate the area of the land by walking around the boundaries.
-User can able to caliculate the area and the user can able to to see the area he/she already covered in previous.
+User can able to calculate the area and the user can able to to see the list of areas already covered in previous.

 ## Getting Started